Cherreads

 The king stood frozen.

-The queen held her child tightly, shaking.
+The queen held her child tightly, her body shaking.

 No one spoke.

-The assassin slid slowly down the wall.
+The assassin slowly slid down the wall.

 Blood trickled from the corner of his mouth.